LaikaStudios/BxDFs/doc/README.md

 # Surface Boundary Layer Responses

-This class of response simulates a thin volume of scattering media at the surface of an object: super-surface scattering, as opposed to sub-surface scattering.
+This class of response simulates a thin volume of scattering media at the surface of an object: supra-surface scattering, as opposed to sub-surface scattering.
 The inherent properties of different types of scattering media account for the different BxDF response types.

 The supplied source code produces the given reflected light response in isolation, whereas these are meant to be used in concert with other responses to produce a complete material response aggregate.